Uniform Sampling through the Lov\'asz Local Lemma: Applications of Algorithm

 \begin{example} Construct an extremal CNF formula $\varphi=C_1\wedge C_2\wedge\dots\wedge C_{4m}$ as follows.
 Let $C_1:=x_1$.
 Then the variable $x_1$ is pinned to $1$ to satisfy $C_1$.
 Let $C_2:=\overline{x}_1\vee y_1\vee y_2$, $C_3:=\overline{x}_1\vee y_1\vee\overline{y}_2$, and $C_4:=\overline{x}_1\vee\overline{y}_1\vee y_2$.
 Then $y_1$ and $y_2$ are also pinned to $1$ to satisfy all $C_1-C_4$.

 We continue this construction by letting

 for all $1\le k\le m-1$.
 It is easy to see by induction that to satisfy all of them, all $x_i$'s and $y_i$'s have to be $1$.
 Moreover, one can verify that this is indeed an extremal formula.
 Thus $Z_{\mathrm{CNF},0}=1$.
+Moreover, since $\varphi$ has a satisfying assignment and is extremal, Shearer's condition is satisfied.
+Note also that $\varphi$ is not a $3$-CNF formula as $C_1$ contains a single variable.

 On the other hand, if we are allowed to ignore $C_1$, then $x_1$ can be $0$.
 In that case, there are $3$ choices of $y_1$ and $y_2$ so that $x_2$ to be $0$ as well.
 Thus, there are at least $3^m$ assignments that only violate $C_1$, where $x_1=x_2=\dots =x_m=0$.
 It implies that $Z_{\mathrm{CNF},1}\ge 3^m$.
 Hence we see that $\frac{Z_{\mathrm{CNF},1}}{Z_{\mathrm{CNF},0}}\ge 3^m$.
-Due to Theorem \ref{thm:exp-time}, the expected running time of Algorithm \ref{alg:prs} on this formula $\varphi$ is exponential in $m$. \end{example}
+Due to Theorem \ref{thm:exp-time}, the expected running time of Algorithm \ref{ALG:PRS} on this formula $\varphi$ is exponential in $m$. \end{example}

 We will discuss more on sampling satisfying assignments of a $k$-CNF formula in \Cref{sec:k-cnf}.